Place

 The Marco Place Court is a Spanish Colonial Revival bungalow court in Venice.
 The entrance to this charming apartment is isn’t visible by car, but by a “walk street” — a unique pedestrian-centered layout where residences are accessed by sidewalks in the front, and vehicular streets at the rear.

 While bungalow courts were once widespread in Venice, they have become a rare example of affordable, community-centered multi-family housing.
 After the longtime owner sold the building in 2024, neighbors banded together to nominate Marco Place as an L.A.
-Historic-Cultural Monument to ensure it continues to serve its residents and the neighborhood.
+Historic-Cultural Monument (HCM) to ensure it continues to serve its residents and the neighborhood.

 About This Place